funtime19625/NLP/Readme.md

-you need the data training.1600000.processed.noemoticon.csv from Sentiment140
+you need to download the data training.1600000.processed.noemoticon.csv from Sentiment140